OfficeDev/teams-toolkit-samples/large-scale-notification/README.md

 1. Copy the value of `STORAGE_ACCOUNT_NAME` in `env/.env.dev` and paste it to variable `storageAccount` in `script/mockInstallationData.ts`.
 2. Copy the value of `SECRET_STORAGE_ACCOUNT_KEY` in `env/.env.dev.user` by clicking "Decrypt secret" and paste it to variable `storageAccountKey` in `script/mockInstallationData.ts`.
 3. Run command in project root folder: `npx ts-node script/mockInstallationData.ts`.
+4. Update `storageTableName` in `src/internal/initialize.ts` to `installationMockTableName`.
+5. Deploy the code to Azure Function by selecting `Deploy` from the Teams Toolkit sidebar.
+Your app should now use the mock data.

 ## Trigger send notification function